andsild/dragonfly-modules/README.md

 dragonfly scripts for running on Windows (and some vim support)

 # Environment
 I do all of this work on Windows 10 using DNS 14.0 and Natlink 4.1 papa.
-I do the development using Visual Studio 2015 (hence the .sln and .pyproj files).
+The development is in Visual Studio 2015 (hence the .sln and .pyproj files).

 If this is your first time installing dragonfly and Natlink, I recommend https://sourceforge.net/projects/natlink/files/pythonfornatlink/python2.7.zip/download to install the needed dependencies (and also some pip packages, see dragonfly readme).